 You can get a website builder & web app included with a ChurchTrac account at NO extra cost!
 Click the link to learn more.

 Church Apps are like new luxury cars.
 They’re really cool, they’re super sleek, and they’ll turn lots of heads.
 Buying them makes you feel good and will make other pastors slightly jealous!

 After a year though, that new car smell fades.
 The posh features no longer impress anyone.
 The maintenance costs begin to kick in and that small mortgage of a car payment starts getting old.
 You start to wonder to yourself...was it worth it?
 What else could I have spent that money on?

 Church apps can be amazing platforms that offer online giving, event registrations, online forms, sermon podcasts & more!
 If you’ve got the money...why not?

-For the rest of us that don’t have money trees, a responsive church website like Church Connect is going to be the best option for 99% of the ministries out there.
+For the rest of us that don’t have money trees, responsive websites and web apps are going to be the best option for 99% of the ministries out there.
 That way you can allocate those funds elsewhere to do more ministry.

 Now you’re probably thinking to yourself..."this whole article is a joke!"
 It’s literally written by a guy who works at a Church Management Software company that’s just trying to sell me something.
 After all, why on earth would someone write a 2,053-word article that’s filled with popular search terms like “church app” or “church website”?